How to Determine the Value of a CBD Product

 How to determine mg of CBD per drop

-In addition to the strength percentage, the mg of CBD per drop is a useful figure that helps users determine the true value of a product.
+In addition to the strength percentage, the mg of CBD or CBG per drop is a useful figure that helps users determine the true value of a product.
 It’s also a clear indicator of the amount of CBD a user is taking which means they can adjust their dosages accordingly depending on their desired results.

 With Simply CBD products, every 10ml of CBD oil produces approximately 200 drops.
 Using the example above, the 10ml bottle contains 500mg of CBD.
 Dividing the mg of CBD by the number of drops results in the mg of CBD per drop.
 In this example, it would be 500mg / 200 drops, which equals 2.5mg per drop.